wp-plugins/hms-testimonials/readme.txt

 == Changelog ==

+= 2.2.17 =
+* Added IDs to the fields on the add/edit testimonial screen inside the WordPress dashboard.

 = 2.2.16 =
 * Added section to the documentation on overriding the rating display.
 * Added an option to stop outputting br tags